Orange Order asks DUP to use banned sectarian march in negotiations with Theresa May

 Following the murders of the three children, William Bingham, a member of the Orange Order negotiating team, said that “walking down the Garvaghy Road would be a hollow victory, because it would be in the shadow of three coffins of little boys who wouldn't even know what the Orange Order is about”.
 He said the Order had lost control of the situation and that “no road is worth a life” – but later apologised for having implied the Orange Order rather than terrorism was to blame.

-A deal between the Conservatives and the DUP has not yet been reached, with Downing Street forced to retract a statement suggesting an “outline agreement” for a “confidence and supply” arrangement had been reached.
+A deal between the Conservatives and the DUP has not yet been reached, with Downing Street forced to retract a statement suggesting an arrangement of "confidence and supply" had been outlined.

 DUP leader Arlene Foster – who is not an MP – said the party had held “good discussions” with the Conservatives on how they could support them in the formation of a government after Theresa May fell short of the 326 seats she would need for a majority.